 Elementary Counselor: Jennifer Linthicum is our Elementary Counselor for grades K-6

-Secondary Counselor: Chrissy Adams is our Secondary Counselor for grades 7-12
+Secondary Counselor: Chrissy Adams is our Junior High and High School Counselor for grades 7-12

 College and Career Planning Information

 College Prowler is a free tool created by students for students to search and compare colleges, find and compare college majors, and search and apply for scholarships.